LCD And PWM Controller Instructions

 To change the password, go to "6.Enter Codes" on the menu.
 Enter 143AC2.
 Then exit the menu.
 Now, push the button to go back into the menu.
 Instead of the menu appearing, "Password?" will appear on the screen.
 Enter the new password followed by a blank space.
 Note passwords are a maximum of 8 hexadecimal digits.
 If you enter a longer password, only the first 8 digits will be recorded.
 Password defaults to "1", so if you activate this feature you will want to put in your own password.
 Be careful to write it down.
 If you lock yourself out of the menu, you won't be able to change the password.

 Compare the voltage on your meter to the voltage that the PWM shows you on the display.
 If the voltage on the display is lower, you need to add voltage, and if the display shows a higher voltage, you need to subtract.
 Voltage is changed using the Enter Codes menu step, and the prefix is 1414x.
 The "x" is replaced with a number that will cause the voltage to add or subtract.
 Replace "x" with 1-5 to add voltage.
-The higher the number, the higher the amount added.
-Replace "x" with 6-9 to reduce voltage.
+The higher the number, the larger the amount added.
+Note that adding 3 is 8 times as much as adding 1.
+So take care using the larger numbers Replace "x" with 6-9 to reduce voltage.
 Using 6 reduces the voltage by 1 unit, and 9 reduces it by 3 units.
 Further, replacing "x" with "A" will reduce the voltage by 4 units.
 By adding or subtracting as needed, it's possible to get the display to match exactly to an accurate meter.

 Error messages and their meanings: